- Getting Started With the Free Edition

 Step 4 - Add Sources to Your Coveo Cloud Organization

 Coveo for Salesforce Pro and Enterprise editions allow you to index content from repositories outside of Salesforce that can be searched from within your Salesforce organization.
-To have access to their content, you first need to add any of the available sources to your index in the Coveo Cloud administration console (see Manage Sources).
+To have access to their content, you first need to add any of the available sources to your index in the Coveo Cloud administration console (see Adding and Managing Sources).

 You should follow the optimization list for your configuration (see Optimizing the Salesforce Source Configuration).